zalando/skipper/docs/kubernetes/east-west-usage.md

 setup](ingress-controller.md#run-as-api-gateway-with-east-west-setup),
 you can use the configured ingress also to do service-to-service calls, bypassing your ingress loadbalancer and stay inside the cluster.
-It depends on the configuration, but the default is that you can connect via HTTP to  `<name>.<namespace>.skipper.cluster.local` to your application based on the ingress configuration.
+You can connect via HTTP to your application based on its ingress configuration.

 Example: